-For Smythson’s new interview series we’re divulging definitive travel recommendations from those who spend their careers on the move.
-Here, we’ve asked the co-founder of Dazed Media and Nowness, Jefferson Hack, to truncate decades of travel into the essential luxuries, and how he manages to make anonymous hotel rooms feel like home.
+For Smythson’s new interview series The One, we’re divulging definitive travel recommendations from those who spend their careers on the move.
+Here, the co-founder of Dazed Media and Nowness, Jefferson Hack, truncates decades of travel into a foolproof guide to the art of journeying.

 One of the things I use to help with sleep deprivation or jet lag is the Headspace app.
 It won’t cure jet lag but when I listen to the sleep meditation it really does send me off.
 Also, I love listening to really relaxing music like Mazzy Star, Cocteau Twins or Eno to get me into a zone where I’m in between being asleep and awake, but not anxious with jet lag.